Binyinyuwuy Djarrankuykuy: Career

-Binyinyuwuy had a high ritual authority, which meant his paintings could reflect a diverse range of subject matter.
-This included the därrpa (king brown snake), the birrkulda (honey), and the wititj (olive python), among many other things.
+Binyinyuwuy had a high ritual authority, which meant his paintings could reflect a diverse range of subjects.
+This included the king brown snake, honey, olive python, and hollow log ceremony belonging to his mother's clan.

 One of Binyinyuwuy's earlier paintings was called Banumbirr (morning star), and was collected by Charles Mountford during the 1948 AASEAL expedition.
 He was a guardian of Morning Star ceremony and many of his more important paintings depict Morning Star ceremonial poles.

+He is alo known for painting the Yirritja honey bee design (Niwuda) c.
+1960.
+This design celebrates the communal joy associated with collecting sugarbag (wild honey).

 Binyinyuwuy is known for the elegance of his bark paintings, and his use of warm colours in some of his work.
 He was recognized alongside other prolific painters in his community, like Tom Djäwa and David Malangi.
 Today, his work can be found at many important museums in Australia, such as the Art Gallery of New South Wales, as well as the National Museum of Australia.
 It is partly due to his success that the art industry continues to flourish in Milingimbi to this day.

+Another one of Binyinyuwuy's pieces, Rain in the trees c.
+1959, depicts the often extreme weather that can ravage Arnhem Land during the wet season.
+It shows rain and lightning painted in bands across the bottom of the piece, with trees at the top.

+Binyinyuwuy, while most known for painting on bark, also created art across other media, including painting the only piece on paper collected from Milingimbi in the 1950s.
+Fred McCarthy, from the Australian museum in Sydney, came to Milingimbi in August 1948 as part of the American and Australian Scientific Expedition to Arnhem land, gave the paintings to him.
+Binyinyuwuy was seen photographed with McCarthy many times on that trip.
+Also, Binyinyuwuy was known to create sculptures.
+While rare, many of these sculptures have been collected and placed in various galleries.
+One of Binyinyuwuy's sculptures depicts a Bajini, a mythical person for the yongu, depicted in the Djanggawal song cycle.
+This piece was collected by Edward Ruhe, an Aboriginal art collector, and now the piece is in the Kluge Ruhe museum.